 5) How many PRP treatments are needed for hair growth?

 Multiple PRP treatments are required to achieve optimum results.
 It is normally recommended that six PRP procedures are carried out as part of the initial treatment.
-These sessions usually take place at 4 weeks intervals.
-After this initial round of treatment is completed, patients will require a single follow-up session every four to six months to maintain the positive effects of the treatment.
+These usually take place at 3 sessions with 3 weeks intervals.
+After this initial round of treatment is completed, patients will require a single follow-up session every 3 to 6 months to maintain the positive effects of the treatment.

 6) Are there any side effects of PRP hair loss treatment